-- Summary of odour complaints to the EPA as part of Annual Return for EPL - Odour complaints will be reported at toolbox or site meetings
+- Summary of dust complaints to the EPA as part of Annual Return for EPL - Summary of odour complaints to the EPA as part of Annual Return for EPL - Odour complaints will be reported at toolbox or site meetings.

 Monitoring results and records generated will be identified, collected and stored in accordance with ResourceCo's quality management system.